 Benvenuti, bienvenue, bienvenidos, wilkommen, 欢迎 (Huānyíng) St. John's faculty!

-As a St. John’s faculty member, we invite you to consider our campuses in Rome, Paris - and our location in Seville - as your academic and cultural “home bases” abroad.
-Our local staff can help you develop programs from the ground up, helping you imagine further possibilities using local connections.
-We also gladly accept proposals for faculty-directed programs to other destinations throughout the world.
+As a St. John’s faculty member, we invite you to consider our campuses in Rome and Paris as your academic and cultural “home bases” abroad.
+Our European administrators, faculty and staff can help you develop programs from the ground up, helping you imagine further possibilities for your coursework using local connections.
+We also gladly accept proposals for faculty-directed programs to destinations throughout the world.

 So what’s next?

-Most important, thank you for reviewing this information—and for considering a faculty-directed program.
-They offer one of the highest-impact ways to engage students and to strongly influence both their intellectual and personal development.
+Most important, thank you for reviewing this information—and for considering a faculty-directed program at St. John's.
+They offer one of the highest-impact ways to engage undergraduate and graduate students alike, and to strongly influence both their intellectual and personal development.

 If you have questions and would like to get started on a faculty-directed program proposal, we would love to hear from you!
-Please contact the Assistant Director of Academics and Short-Term Programs, Gregory Bruhn, at email@example.com
+Please contact Dennis Cuadros, Assistant Director of Short-Term Programs, or Genie Smiddy, Coordinator of Short-Term Programs.

-For any other matters related to academics abroad, we encourage you to contact our Assistant Provost for Global Initiatives, Dr. Zoe Petropoulou, Associate Professor of Languages and Literatures.
-She may be reached by email at firstname.lastname@example.org
+For any other matters related to academics abroad, we encourage you to contact Dr. Zoe Petropoulou, Assistant Provost for Global Initiatives: [email protected].